PaulBRobinson/wp-virtual-page-tutorial/README.md

 # Create a Virtual Page in WordPress

 This plugin goes along with the a tutorial on Return True.
-Please check out the [tutorial](http://return-true.com/creating-a-wordpress-plugin-with-composer-and-the-mailgun-api/) for a more indepth look at the code.
+Please check out the tutorial (Tutorial Coming Soon) for a more indepth look at the code.

 This plugin creates a virtual page.
 However unlike most other implementations I have seen it maintains template loading and allows loading a custom template file either from the plugin directory, or the theme folder.